tnebooks/10th-science/questions/science/optics/bulb.md

   - "a coloured beam of light"
 answer:
   - "a parallel beam of light"
-explanation: "When a point source of light, like a small bulb, is placed at the principal focus ($F$) of a convex lens, the rays of light after refraction through the lens become parallel to the principal axis.
-This is the reverse of the principle where parallel rays converge at the focus."
+explanation: "When a small bulb is at the principal focus of a convex lens, light rays from the bulb pass through the lens.These rays emerge parallel to each other, forming a parallel beam of light."
 ---

  A small bulb is placed at the principal focus of a convex lens.
 When the bulb is switched on, the lens will produce: